mbachmann/traefik-v2-dev-ci-pipeline/README.md

 ## Adjust the init-server.sh file

 The file init-server.sh is configuring the server after boot.
-It configures webmin and the local databases. at the end it calls the script file init-containers.sh.
+It configures webmin and the local databases. at the end it calls the script file _init-containers.sh_.

 ## Adjust the init-containers.sh file